jwallace145/bartensor/README.md

 # Bartensor

 Bartensor is community-driven, intelligent platform that connects alcohol consumers around the world.
 This Django web application allows people to easily search for their favorite drink's recipe or discover new similar drinks from our SQLite database and much more.
 Bartensor allows registered users to create custom drinks and add their recipes to our database and vote on other drink recipes.
-Bartensor aims to connect communities through alcohol so registered users can friend and comment with other users and their custom created drinks.
+Bartensor aims to connect communities through alcohol so registered users can friend and comment with other users.

 ## Getting Started